csolisr/public-scripts/README.md

 * friendica-find-largest-accounts.sh: Finds which are the contacts that have the most posts assigned to them.
 * friendica-delete-specific-contact.sh: Uses the same code as the previous scripts to delete all data from a specific user, particularly useful for unfollowed contacts with too many posts.
 * media-optimize-local.sh: For a given folder, it finds any image files within and compresses them.
 Requires `gifsicle`, `oxipng`, `jpegoptim`, and `cwebp` installed.
 * youtube-download-channel.sh: A wrapper to ease downloading metadata from subscriptions or channels, in order to export it as a CSV, and as a playlist DB file compatible with FreeTube.
-Requires `yt-dlp`, `jq`, and optionally a cookie to download your subscriptions.
+Requires `yt-dlp`, `jq`, `zstd`, and optionally a cookie to download your subscriptions.

 # License